 3. Mind the Traffic

-With easy access to Utah’s resorts, it’s not a surprise that you won’t be the only one taking advantage of great snow conditions.
-Heavy vehicle traffic accessing resorts is not uncommon, especially in the morning hours between 8–10 a.m..
-The easiest way to avoid traffic is staying at one of the many superb on-mountain lodging accommodations if you’re visiting Utah.
-However, if you’re a resident, it’s not in your budget, or the draw of Ogden or Salt Lake City’s amenities are just too appealing, there are other options to explore.
+With easy access to Utah’s resorts, it’s no surprise that you won’t be the only one taking advantage of great snow conditions.
+Heavy vehicle traffic accessing resorts is not uncommon, especially in the morning hours between 8 a.m. and 10 a.m.
+The easiest way to avoid traffic is by staying at one of the many superb on-mountain lodging accommodations.
+However, if it’s not in your budget, or the draw of Ogden or Salt Lake City’s amenities are just too appealing, there are other lodging options to explore.
 The vast majority of mountain traffic occurs in the morning hours, particularly on powder days.
-Arriving early (before 8 a.m.), skiing afternoons, or avoiding days immediately following a storm are all effective ways to avoid traffic.
+Arriving early (before 8 a.m.), skiing afternoons or avoiding days immediately following a storm are all effective ways to avoid traffic.
 Another option is to take the UTA Ski Bus.
 Utah's winter public transportation network is extensive and there’s a good chance you can find bus routes that will take you directly to the base of the mountain.
 The more we ride buses, the fewer vehicles we have on the road, and the better traffic will be for everyone.
 Another reason to ride public transit or carpool?
 Some resorts charge a parking fee or require a parking reservation, see parking information by resort.

 4. Breathe Fresh Air